 TORS (Taskforce on Obesity Research)

-Four groups of investigators work collaboratively to elucidate the molecular mechanisms by which the brain regulates food intake and energy expenditure and to determine how dysregulation of glucose and lipid metabolism in the liver causes the metabolic syndrome.
+TORS unites four groups of investigators, who collaborate to elucidate the molecular mechanisms by which the brain regulates food intake and energy expenditure and to determine how dysregulation of glucose and lipid metabolism in the liver causes the metabolic syndrome.
 The long-term goal of TORS is to develop more directed approaches to prevent obesity and treat the metabolic complications of this disorder.

 UT Dallas Green Fellows